 Adjunctive therapy

+Drugs affecting coagulation/platelet function

 The safety and efficacy of this regimen with concomitant administration of heparin or platelet aggregation inhibitors such as acetylsalicylic acid during the first 24 hours after treatment with Metalyse have not been sufficiently investigated.
 Therefore, administration of intravenous heparin or platelet aggregation inhibitors such as acetylsalicylic acid should be avoided in the first 24 hours after treatment with Metalyse due to an increased haemorrhagic risk.